aaatipamula/Iroha/README.md

 # About

-I use Discord often and occasionally I like to pull up information about an anime to display, I wrote this bot to make finding and displaying info on anime easier by implementing a query command.
+I use Discord often and occasionally I like to pull up information about an anime to display, I wrote this bot to make finding and displaying info on anime accessible right from discord.

 The bot uses the [AniList API](https://anilist.gitbook.io/anilist-apiv2-docs/) as the other APIs I found didn't give me the query results I was looking for.
 I would have use the MyAnimeList API however because firstly it required an Oauth2.0 flow that I felt was uncessary, and secondly because the API is in Beta I decided against using it.

-Since this is a simple one use project I didn't feel the need to add many other frills so the bot only does search queries.
+## Commands

+This bot is currently under development but here are a few of the commands:

+- search: searches for anime given a query string, optionally you can specify what type of media you are looking for
+- seasonal: sends the top seasonal anime for a given season and year.
+It defaults to the current season and year and 3 results displayed

 # Deployment